-- To achieve a position vacancy percentage no greater than 4.0 percent for all sworn classes of employees. - To maintain a sworn employee attrition rate of no greater than 5.0 percent. - To maintain the rate of recruits graduating from the Criminal Justice Academy at 90 percent. - To reduce the number of patrol staffing hours spent responding to false alarms by 5.0 percent.
+- ♦ To achieve a position vacancy percentage no greater than 3.5 percent for all sworn classes of employees. - ♦ To maintain a sworn employee attrition rate of no greater than 3.8 percent. - ♦ To maintain the rate of recruits graduating from the Criminal Justice Academy at 95 percent.

-Prior Year Actuals Current Estimate Future Estimate Indicator FY 2001 Actual FY 2002 Actual FY 2003 Estimate/Actual FY 2004 FY 2005 Output: Total vacancies filled (Sworn) 119 126 160 / 156 200 200 Applicants tested (Sworn) 1,112 1,668 1,912 / 1,667 2,485 2,200 Recruits entering Academy 106 141 160 / 157 184 106 Recruits graduating Academy 88 113 152 / 135 166 95 False alarm responses 45,731 34,768 NA / 27,610 24,573 23,345 Efficiency: Highly qualified sworn applicant cases per applicant detective NA NA 151 / 30 29 33 Average cost of training per recruit in Academy \$21,580 \$17,888 \$20,565 / \$17,120 \$19,379 \$19,196 Total police staffing hours required for false alarm response 30,487.0 23,179.0 NA / 18,804.0 16,382.0 15,563.0 Service Quality: Percent of sworn personnel retained during the probationary period 89% 85% 90% / 90% 90% 90% Percent change in false alarm responses NA (24.0%) NA / (20.6%) (11.0%) (5.0%) Outcome: Position vacancy factor 4.8% 3.2% 3.5% / 3.8% 3.8% 4.0% Percent of recruits graduating from Academy 83% 80% 95% / 86% 90% 90% Yearly attrition rate (Sworn) 6.4% 5.8% 3.8% / 3.8% 3.8% 5.0% Percent change of patrol staffing hours spent on false alarms NA (24.0%) NA / (18.9%) (12.9%) (5.0%)
+Prior Year Actuals Current Estimate Future Estimate Indicator FY 2001 Actual FY 2002 Actual FY 2003 Estimate/Actual FY 2004 FY 2005 Output: Total vacancies filled (Sworn) 119 126 160 / NA 200 NA Applicants tested (Sworn) 1,112 1,668 1,912 / NA 2,485 NA Recruits entering Academy 106 141 160 / NA 160 NA Recruits graduating Academy 88 113 152 / NA 152 NA Efficiency: Highly qualified sworn applicant cases per applicant detective 149 146 151 / NA 155 NA Average cost of training per recruit in Academy \$21,580 \$1 7, 888 \$20,565 / NA \$19,958 NA Service Quality: Percent of sworn personnel retained during the probationary period 89% 85% 90% / NA 90% NA Outcome: Position vacancy factor 4.8% 3.2% 3.5% / NA 3.5% 3.5% Percent of recruits graduating from Academy 83% 80% 95% / NA 95% 95% Yearly attrition rate (Sworn) NA NA NA / NA NA 3.8%

-(Note: The Police Department collects and reports performance data based upon calendar year rather than fiscal year.
-The Performance Measurement tables in each cost center therefore reflect calendar year information.)
+(Note: The Police Department collects and reports performance data based upon Calendar Year rather than Fiscal Year.
+The Performance Measurement tables in each cost center therefore reflect Calendar Year information.)
 Following the events of September 11, Fairfax County has experienced greater competition for qualified law enforcement candidates.
-Rapidly expanding federal law enforcement agencies and security services, as well as state and local law enforcement agencies nationwide, sought additional hires from a diminishing pool of gualified applicants.
-Recruiting activities were expanded to include examination venues from upstate New York to South Carolina at military bases, career fairs and on college campuses.
-As a result of these activities, applicant flow remained steady (slightly decreasing by one applicant) and Academy entrance increased by 16 recruits.
-Still, the number of recruits entering the Academy was three short of the CY 2003 estimate, largely due to severe recruiting competition.
+Rapidly expanding federal law enforcement agencies and security services, as well as state and local law enforcement agencies nationwide, sought additional hires from a diminishing pool of qualified applicants.
+Recruiting activities were expanded to include examination venues from upstate New York to South Carolina at military bases, career fairs, and on college campuses.
+As a result of these activities, applicant flow increased by 556 applicants and Academy entrance by 35 recruits.
+Still, the number of recruits entering the Academy was 19 short of the CY 2001 estimate, largely due to severe recruiting competition.
 It should be noted that as a result of additional analysis of information related to "Applicant Tested (Sworn)," the Prior Year Actuals may reflect those persons who submitted an application, but did not participate any further in the applicant process.
 Once recruited, the Fairfax County Criminal Justice Academy provides all state mandated basic, in service and specialized training for the participating agencies.
-The graduation rate for CY 2001 was 83 percent, the rate for CY 2002 was 80 percent, and the rate for CY 2003 was 86 percent - a slight increase from the previous two years.
-The quality of the applicant pool oftentimes determines the graduation rate from the Academy.
+The graduation rate for CY 2001 was 83%, and the rate for CY 2002 was 80%.
+The quality of the applicant pool can limit the graduation rate from the Academy.